MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-overview.md

 - **Device control in Defender for Endpoint**.
 Device control in Defender for Endpoint provides more advanced capabilities and is cross platform.
 You can configure device control settings to prevent (or allow) users to have Read, Write, or Execute access to content on removable storage devices.
 You can define exceptions, and you can choose to employ audit policies that detect but don't block users from accessing their removable storage devices.
 Policies are applied at the device level, user level, or both.
 Device control in Microsoft Defender can be managed using Intune.

    - **Device control in Microsoft Defender and Intune**.
 Intune provides a rich experience for managing complex device control policies for organizations.
-You can configure and deploy device restriction settings, for example.
+You can configure and deploy device restriction settings in Defender for Endpoint, for example.
 See [Configure device restriction settings in Microsoft Intune](/mem/intune/configuration/device-restrictions-configure).

 - **Endpoint data loss prevention** (Endpoint DLP).
 Endpoint DLP monitors sensitive information on devices that are onboarded to Microsoft Purview solutions.
 DLP policies can enforce protective actions on sensitive information and where it's stored or used.
 [Learn about Endpoint DLP](/purview/endpoint-dlp-learn-about).